 The Mechanical Engineering Program Educational Objectives are to prepare our graduates to make a positive impact on society by being successful in:

-- careers as mechanical engineers
+- careers as mechanical engineers and as engineering leaders

-- graduate studies
+- graduate studies and research

-- professional careers of their choice outside of mechanical engineering
+- professional careers besides mechanical engineering

 We prepare our students to attain these Program Educational Objectives through a curriculum which is designed to achieve these Student Outcomes: